Kwesi Ahoomey-Zunu

-Kwesi Ahoomey-Zunu is a Togolese politician who was Prime Minister of Togo from July 2012 to June 2015.
+Kwesi Ahoomey-Zunu (born Arthème Kwesi Séléagodji Ahoomey-Zunu; 1 December 1958) is a Togolese politician who was Prime Minister of Togo from July 2012 to June 2015.
 He was previously Minister of Trade from March 2011 to July 2012.

 Biography

 Ahoomey-Zunu attended Tokoin High School, a district in Lomé.
 He holds a Master's degree in International Relations (International Relations Law) and degrees in Public Law and Planning.

 He is a member of the Pan-African Patriotic Convergence (CPP) founded by Edem Kodjo.
 From 1988 to 1994, he was secretary of the National Commission for Human Rights (CNDH).
 From 1994 to 1999, Ahoomey-Zunu was a member of the National Assembly.
 From 1993 to 2005, he was a member of the Independent National Electoral Commission, 2000-2002, of which he was president.
 Ahoomey-Zuno was Minister of Territorial Administration from September 2006 to December 2007 in Yawovi Agboyibo's cabinet.
 From March 2011 to July 2012, he was Minister of Trade and Promotion of the Private Sector.
 From January 2008 to July 2012, he was Secretary General of the President.